Comet (GL-RM1) User Guide¶

 There are two methods to bind GL-RM1 to your account.

-Please ensure that the current Remote Control Device is in the same local area network as the GL-RM1.
+Please ensure that the current Controlling Device is in the same local area network as the GL-RM1.

 Click "Add Device" and select your GL-RM1.